kitctf/www/talks/2023-02-16-elliptic-curve/slides.md

 ## ECDH:

-(Google ECDH and find a nice looking image)
+(Search for ECDH and find a nice looking image explanation or draw a CC image and insert it here)

 ---